 Check out our post Romantic Getaway at La Santisima Trinidad Winery.

 Also a real estate development, the dream of owning a piece of a vineyard can be a reality at Vinedos San Miguel.
 In 2013 they began making wine and have continued to expand their vineyard and wine selection.

-Incorporating a tasting room, cellar, crush production area, restaurant, shop and meeting space, their new modern winery is slated to open by summer 2020.
+Incorporating a tasting room, cellar, crush production area, restaurant, shop and meeting space, their new modern winery that just opened in October.
 Other projects in the works are a hotel and wellness spa.
 Vinedos San Miguel plans to be the ultimate winery experience in Central Mexico.

 Wines they are producing on their 90 hectares include Cabernet Sauvignon, Merlot, Malbec, a white blend of Chardonnay, Semillon and Sauvignon Blanc and Rose blend.

 Tres Raices is one of the newest wineries to open its doors to the public.
 Building on the concept of enotourism, it’s establishing itself as a destination with vineyards, a high-end restaurant Terruno, annual events and plans to build a hotel.
 Their young winemaker, Alejandra Cordero, is Mexican and hails from Chihuahua.

 Currently they have 60 hectares growing Syrah, Cabernet Sauvignon, Sauvignon Blanc, Merlot and Tempranillo.

 This fertile land was home to fruit trees and organic vegetables for half a century before being converted into a vineyard in the early 2000s.
 In 2019, Dos Buhos completed an expansion to their production area and cellar.
 Artists will love the hacienda architecture and the fine details in the event hall built by the owners’ son.